History of Auvergne

 The history of the Auvergne dates back to the early Middle Ages, when it was a historic province in south-central France.
-It was originally the feudal domain of the Counts of Auvergne.
+It was originally the feudal domain of the counts of Auvergne.

 History

 Auvergne was a province of France deriving its name from the Arverni, a Gallic tribe who once occupied the area.
 In 52 BC, Arverni chieftain Vercingetorix mounted a fierce resistance against the military forces of Julius Caesar.
 Christianized by Saint Austremoine, Auvergne was quite prosperous during the Roman period.
 After a short time under the Visigoths, it was conquered by the Franks in 507.

 During the earlier medieval period, Auvergne was a county within the duchy of Aquitaine and from time to time part of the "Angevin Empire".
-In 1225, Louis VIII of France granted Poitou and Auvergne to his third son Alfonso.
+In 1225, King Louis VIII of France granted Poitou and Auvergne to his third son Alfonso.
 On Alfonso's death in 1271, Auvergne, along with the County of Toulouse, Poitou and the Comtat Venaissin, reverted to the royal domain.

 The Middle Ages, especially the 10th to 13th centuries, were a period of great development for Auvergne, with the building of famous abbeys and churches in a Romanesque style.
 In 1095, the historic Council of Clermont was held there, to rally support for the First Crusade.
-Its wide autonomy was ended by King Philippe-Auguste of France, who linked it to the royal possessions.
-Severely impacted by the Hundred Years' War, the religious wars and epidemics, integrated to into the kingdom of France, it turned itself more and more into an agricultural province reputed for its products.
+Its wide autonomy was ended by King Philip II of France, who linked it to the royal possessions.
+Severely impacted by the Hundred Years' War, the religious wars and epidemics, integrated into the kingdom of France, it turned itself more and more into an agricultural province reputed for its products.
 In 1790, the historical province was divided into the modern-day départements of Puy-de-Dôme, Cantal, Haute-Loire, and Allier, although Haute-Loire and Allier also include some land from the historical provinces of Bourbonnais, Lyonnais, and Velay.